nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 The secret must be in the same namespace as the function runner deployment.
 By default, this is the *porch-system* namespace.
 {{% /alert %}}

-This should generate a secret template similar to the one below which you can add to the *2-function-runner.yaml* file present on the Porch deployment found [here](https://github.com/nephio-project/catalog/tree/main/nephio/core/porch)
+This should generate a secret template, similar to the one below, which you can add to the *2-function-runner.yaml* file in the Porch catalog package found here [here](https://github.com/nephio-project/catalog/tree/main/nephio/core/porch)

 ```yaml
 apiVersion: v1